-AWARNING Do not fell trees during periods of high wind or heavy precipitation.
+AWARNING Do not block trees during periods of high wind or heavy precipitation.
 Wait until the hazardous weather has ended.

 Closely check for broken or dead branches, which could fall while cutting and do not cut near buildings or electrical wires if you do not know the direction of tree fall.
 Do not cut at night or during bad weather conditions, such as rain, snow, or strong winds, which can reduce visibility and control of the chainsaw.
-If the tree you are felling makes contact with any utility line, you should discontinue use of the chainsaw and immediately notify the utility company.
+If the tree you are blocking makes contact with any utility line, you should discontinue use of the chainsaw and immediately notify the utility company.
 Failure to follow these instructions could result in death or serious personal injury.

-When felling (cutting down) a tree, it is important that you follow these warnings and instructions to prevent possible serious injury.
+These basic blocking techniques are not intended to substitute for the judgment of an experienced professional.
+Your circumstance may require a different type of notch or technique.
+Always exercise good professional judgment and discretion when evaluating how to safely complete a cutting task.

-- •Do not cut down trees having an extreme lean or large trees with rotten limbs, loose bark, or hollow trunks.
-Have these trees pushed or dragged down with heavy equipment, then cut them up. - •Do not cut trees near electrical wires or buildings. - •Check the tree for damaged or dead branches that could fall and hit you during felling. - •Periodically glance at the top of the tree during the backcut to assure the tree is going to fall in the desired direction. - •If the tree starts to fall in the wrong direction, or if the saw gets caught or hung up during the fall, leave the saw and save yourself! - Felling a tree When bucking and felling operations are being performed by two or more persons at the same time, the felling operation should be separated from the bucking operation by a distance of at least twice the height of the tree being felled.
+Do not cut down trees having an extreme lean or large trees with rotten limbs, loose bark, or hollow trunks.
+Have these trees pushed or dragged down with heavy equipment, then cut them up.

+Do not cut trees near electrical wires or buildings.

+Check the tree for damaged or dead branches that

+could fall and hit you during felling.

+Periodically glance at the top of the tree during the backcut to assure the tree is going to fall in the desired direction.

+•If the tree starts to fall in the wrong direction, or if the saw gets caught or hung up during the fall, leave the saw and save yourself!

-Trees should not be felled in a manner that would endanger any person, strike any utility line or cause any property damage.
+Blocking a tree - When bucking and blocking operations are being performed by two or more persons, at the same time, the blocking operation should be separated from the bucking operation by a distance of at least twice the height of the tree being blocked.
+Trees should not be blocked in a manner that would endanger any person, strike any utility line or cause any property damage.
 If the tree does make contact with any utility line, the utility company should be notified immediately.

-- •Before any cuts are started, pick your escape route (or routes in case the intended route is blocked); clear the immediate area around the tree and make sure there are no obstructions in your planned path of retreat.
-Clear paths of safe retreat should extend back and diagonally (45°) to the rear of the planned line of fall.
-When the tree begins to fall, you should retreat away from the direction of fall along a retreat path and at least 6m away from the trunk in case it kicks back over the stump. - •Before felling is started, consider the force and direction of the wind, the lean and balance of the tree, and the location of large limbs.
+Before felling is started, consider the force and direction of the wind, the lean and balance of the tree, and the location of large limbs.
 These things influence the direction in which the tree will fall.
-Do not try to fell a tree along a line different from its natural line of fall. - •The chainsaw operator should keep on the uphill side of the terrain as the tree is likely to roll or slide downhill after it is felled. - Remove dirt, stones, loose bark, nails, staples, and wire from the tree where felling cuts are to be made. - Notched Undercut (a notch cut in a tree that directs the tree's fall).
+Do not try to fell a tree along a line different from its natural line of fall.

+Remove dirt, stones, loose bark, nails, staples, and wire from the tree where felling cuts are to be made.

+Notched Undercut (a notch cut in a tree that directs the tree's fall).
 Cut a notch about 1/3 the diameter of the tree, perpendicular to the direction of fall.
 Make the cuts of the notch so they intersect at a right angle to the line of fall.
 This notch should be cleaned out to leave a straight line.
 To keep the weight of the wood off the saw, always make the lower cut of the notch before the upper cut.

+AWARNING Never cut through to the notch when making a backcut.
+The hinge controls the fall of the tree, this is the section of wood between the notch and backcut.
+Never position yourself directly behind the trunk of a falling tree.
+There is a risk that the trunk may split and come back towards the operator.